Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 10

-Your spouse has been employed in Tasmania for the past six months in a role that paid at least $57,000 per year, or a base hourly rate of $28.85.
+Your spouse has been employed in Tasmania for the last six months in a role that pays at least the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour).

 4